Ma-Marcinowski/Verificational-Model/README.md

     * Preprocessing v0.5;

-    * Training dataset - a subset of combined CVL and IAM databases, containing 2740 document images (1415 from CVL and 1325 from IAM) by 822 writers (283 from CVL and 539 from IAM) - 2928660 image pairs (equal number of positive and negative instances);
+    * Training dataset - a subset of combined CVL and IAM databases, containing 2740 document images (1415 from CVL and 1325 from IAM) by 822 writers (283 from CVL and 539 from IAM) - 2928660 image pairs (equal number of positive and negative instances) divided into two equal training dataframes;

     * Validation dataset - a subset of combined CVL and IAM databases, containing 403 document images (189 from CVL and 214 from IAM) by 145 writers (27 from CVL and 118 from IAM) - 20% of test instances.